-Contemporaneously with the execution of the Merger Agreement, CF II entered into a Sponsor Support Agreement with the Sponsor and Legacy View, pursuant to which, among other things: (i) for the benefit of Legacy View, the Sponsor agreed to comply with its obligations under the letter agreement, dated as of August 26, 2020 (the "Insider Letter"), by and among CF II, the Sponsor and certain officers and directors of CF II, to not transfer, to not participate in the "Redemption" (defined as the election of an eligible (as determined in accordance with the CF II governing documents) holder of shares of CF II common stock to redeem all or a portion of the shares of CF II common stock held by such holder at a per-share price, payable in cash, equal to a pro rata share of the aggregate amount on deposit in the trust account (including any interest earned on the funds held in the trust account, but net of taxes payable and up to \$100,000 to pay dissolution expenses) (as determined in accordance with the CF II governing documents) in connection with the Business Combination) and to vote its shares of CF II common stock in favor of the Merger Agreement and the Business Combination (including the Merger), and CF II agreed to enforce such provisions, and CF II and the Sponsor provided Legacy View with certain consent rights with respect to transfers of CF II common stock owned by the Sponsor and amendments, modifications or waivers under the Insider Letter, (ii) to waive its anti-dilution rights with respect to its shares of Class B common stock under the existing charter, (iii) to release CF II, Legacy View, Merger Sub and their respective subsidiaries effective as of the closing from all pre-closing claims, subject to customary exceptions and (iv) the Sponsor subjected 4,970,000 of its shares of Class B common stock (the "Sponsor Earn-Out Shares") to vesting and potential forfeiture (and related transfer restrictions) after the closing based on a five year post-closing earnout, with (a) 50% of the Sponsor Earn-Out Shares being released if the stock price of Class A common stock exceeds \$12.50 for 5 out of any 10 trading days, (b) 25% of the Sponsor Earn-Out Shares being released if the stock price of Class A common stock exceeds \$15.00 for 5 out of any 10 trading days and (c) 25% of the Sponsor Earn-Out Shares being released if the stock price of Class A common stock exceeds \$20.00 for 5 out of any 10 trading days, in each case, subject to early release for a Company sale, change of control or going private transaction or delisting after the closing.
+Contemporaneously with the execution of the merger agreement for our initial business combination, we entered into a Sponsor Support Agreement with the Sponsor and View Operating Corporation ("Legacy View"), pursuant to which, among other things: (i) for the benefit of Legacy View, the Sponsor agreed to comply with its obligations under the letter agreement, dated as of August 26, 2020 (the "Insider Letter"), by and among us, the Sponsor and certain officers and directors of ours, to not transfer, to not participate in the "Redemption" (defined as the election of an eligible (as determined in accordance with our governing documents) holder of shares of our common stock to redeem all or a portion of the shares of our common stock held by such holder at a per-share price, payable in cash, equal to a pro rata share of the aggregate amount on deposit in the trust account (including any interest earned on the funds held in the trust account, but net of taxes payable and up to \$100,000 to pay dissolution expenses) (as determined in accordance with our governing documents) in connection with the business combination) and to vote its shares of common stock in favor of the merger agreement and the business combination (including the merger), and we agreed to enforce such provisions, and we and the Sponsor provided Legacy View with certain consent rights with respect to transfers of our common stock owned by the Sponsor and amendments, modifications or waivers under the Insider Letter, (ii) to waive its anti-dilution rights with respect to its shares of Class B common stock under the existing charter, (iii) to release us, Legacy View, PVMS Merger Sub, Inc. and their respective subsidiaries effective as of the closing from all pre-closing claims, subject to customary exceptions and (iv) the Sponsor subjected 4,970,000 of its shares of Class B common stock (the "Sponsor Earn-Out Shares") to vesting and potential forfeiture (and related transfer restrictions) after the closing based on a five year post-closing earnout, with (a) 50% of the Sponsor Earn-Out Shares being released if the stock price of Class A common stock exceeds \$12.50 for 5 out of any 10 trading days, (b) 25% of the Sponsor Earn-Out Shares being released if the stock price of Class A common stock exceeds \$15.00 for 5 out of any 10 trading days and (c) 25% of the Sponsor Earn-Out Shares being released if the stock price of Class A common stock exceeds \$20.00 for 5 out of any 10 trading days, in each case, subject to early release for a Company sale, change of control or going private transaction or delisting after the closing.